florentpoujol/Daneel/docs/docs/files/features.md

-# Miscellaneous features
+# Features

-This page presents some of the features deemed as the most important ones to be aware of.
+This page presents the features provided by the framework.

+Be sure to also explore the [function reference](/docs/function-reference) to find out and have detailed info about all the functions you can use.

 <table class="page-menu">
 	<tr>